Stucky (fandom): Marvel Cinematic Universe

-The popularity of Stucky as a ship in fandom rose substantially following the introduction of Rogers and Barnes to the Marvel Cinematic Universe (MCU) media franchise, where the characters have jointly appeared in five films – Captain America: The First Avenger (2011), Captain America: The Winter Soldier (2014), Captain America: Civil War (2016), Avengers: Infinity War (2018), and Avengers: Endgame (2019) – and the television series What If...?
+The popularity of Stucky as a ship in fandom rose substantially following the introduction of Rogers and Bucky to the Marvel Cinematic Universe (MCU) media franchise, where the characters have jointly appeared in five films – Captain America: The First Avenger (2011), Captain America: The Winter Soldier (2014), Captain America: Civil War (2016), Avengers: Infinity War (2018), and Avengers: Endgame (2019) – and the television series What If...?
 (2021).
 The MCU re-conceptualizes the nature of their relationship, presenting them as same-age lifelong best friends and establishes their bond as a key plot element and mutual character motivation.
-As a result, a shipping fandom developed in reaction to a supposed homoerotic subtext to Rogers' and Barnes' relationship.
+As a result, a shipping fandom developed in reaction to a supposed homoerotic subtext to Rogers's and Bucky's relationship.
 The ship name "Stucky", a portmanteau that blends the names "Steve" and "Bucky", became the name for the ship in accordance with shipping naming conventions.

 Across the Captain America trilogy of films, Gavia Baker-Whitelaw of The Daily Dot notes that Steve continually "rebel[s] against authority for the sake of Bucky's wellbeing, escalating from disobeying orders in World WarII to becoming an international fugitive in Civil War".
-The relationship serves as the driving plot to The Winter Soldier, where Bucky's memory of Steve causes him to overcome his conditioning as a brainwashed assassin; Bucky recalls his identity through Steve's declaration of "I'm with you till the end of the line", a phrase repeated by Rogers and Barnes throughout the series as an expression of kinship.
-Civil War again depicts their relationship as a central plot element, Rogers protecting Barnes after he is wrongly accused of committing a terrorist act, while also developing Sharon Carter as a love interest for Rogers.
-While Carter has an established history as a canonical love interest for Rogers in the comics, Joanna Robinson wrote in Vanity Fair that the depiction of Carter was the "one flaw in the otherwise great" film, arguing that the film's kiss between Steve and Sharon exists primarily to "put the nail in the coffin of speculation" around a homoerotic interpretation of Rogers's and Barnes' relationship.
-Rogers and Barnes appear in the next two films, Infinity War and Endgame, but less time is spent on their relationship.
+The relationship serves as the driving plot to The Winter Soldier, where Bucky's memory of Steve causes him to overcome his conditioning as a brainwashed assassin; Bucky recalls his identity through Steve's declaration of "I'm with you till the end of the line", a phrase repeated by Rogers and Bucky throughout the series as an expression of kinship.
+Civil War again depicts their relationship as a central plot element, Rogers protecting Bucky after he is wrongly accused of committing a terrorist act, while also developing Sharon Carter as a love interest for Rogers.
+While Carter has an established history as a canonical love interest for Rogers in the comics, Joanna Robinson wrote in Vanity Fair that the depiction of Carter was the "one flaw in the otherwise great" film, arguing that the film's kiss between Steve and Sharon exists primarily to "put the nail in the coffin of speculation" around a homoerotic interpretation of Rogers's and Bucky's relationship.
+Rogers and Bucky appear in the next two films, Infinity War and Endgame, but less time is spent on their relationship.
 Robinson and other critics hypothesized that their interactions were minimized to build popularity for Sam Wilson / Falcon as he assumes the title of Captain America, (Note: As depicted in The Falcon and the Winter Soldier (2021).) and to emphasize the canonical love story between Rogers and Peggy Carter.